 This event is not a joke and if you’re not prepared, you’re going to really hurt yourself or just not finish the race.
 Be ready to get dirty.
 Be ready to be very tired.

 Every mile there is a water station available, but what you should also do is keep a hydration pack handy that carries water so you can drink anytime on the track without waiting to hit the next water station.

 For the 10 workouts, try to get used to doing ALL of them.
 The Spartan Race tests you in all areas of strength and those workouts prepare you everywhere.

 Hydration won’t be enough to give you the energy to finish the race, you need calories.
-Get a full nutrition guide here on what to eat before you do this event!
+Get a full guide on what to eat during a mud run here!

 Because this race is a marathon (sort of), every time you feel you’ve ran or crossed a great distance, stop and stretch.
 Breaks help too!